Cherry Alive

 Cherry Alive is the second and final studio album by American alternative rock band Eve's Plum.
 It was released in 1995 on 550 Records.
+It is the band's only studio album with bassist Theo Mack, who replaced original bassist Chris Giammalvo, who played bass on the band's previous studio album Envy (1993), having left the band the year prior.

 The album's first single, "Jesus Loves You (Not As Much As I Do)", failed to gain interest from mainstream radio and the album failed to chart when it was released.
 The second single, "Wishing the Day Away", was released to radio without a music video to accompany it and failed to chart as well.
 The third and final single, the album's title track, gained some airplay on college radio, but still failed to chart.
 Sony/550 dropped the band, who split three years later.